 - Any club boats which you use must be thoroughly cleaned before and after use, using the buckets, brushes and detergent provided.

 Check with the SEAL before heading out:

 - Safe conditions.
 Wind and weather can change quickly, and tide will have a big impact on your boating.
 Check and understand both the weather forecast and tide conditions immediately before you set out and that they are within your ability to handle.
-If the conditions change be prepared to change your plans and have a place of safety available.
-Try to find out about local peculiarities of tide and wind from other members.
+If the conditions change be prepared to change your plans.

 - Emergency contact.
-It is essential you carry (in a pocket or tucked in your wetsuit) effective means to call for help; ideally a mobile phone in a waterproof case designed so you can operate it in the water.
+It is essential you carry an effective means to call for help; ideally a mobile phone in a waterproof case designed so you can operate it in the water.
 If you are out without a safety boat, boat with a buddy, have someone on shore keeping an eye or someone who knows your plans.